jxlin/RoboND-DeepLearning-Project/REPORT.md

 1x1 convolutions are convolution layers with filters of kernel 1x1 and strides of 1.
 The importance can be a bit counter intuitive, but as explained in the lectures, and in [**this**](https://www.coursera.org/lecture/convolutional-neural-networks/networks-in-networks-and-1x1-convolutions-ZTb8x) video ( from Andrew Ng's course in deep learning ), there are some key aspects that make the use 1x1 convolutions a good resource to use in network architectures :

 *   It's essentially the same as a fully connected layer, but it keeps the spatial dimensions in the output volume by not flattenig.
-*   They provide a way add non-linearity without adding many parameters.
-We have to remember that a convolutional layer is followed by an activation function ( ReLU, for example ), which is the same case for 1x1 convolutional layers.
+*   They provide a way to add non-linearity without adding many parameters.
+We have to remember that a convolutional layer is followed by an activation function ( ReLU, for our case ), which is the same case for 1x1 convolutional layers.
-*   They can help increse or decrease the dimensionality of our working volumes by just setting the required number of filters.
+*   They can help increase or decrease the dimensionality of our working volumes by just setting the required number of filters.

-The following figure shows an example of dimensionality reduction of our volumes by using 1x1 convolutions ( image from the slides of [**this**](https://www.coursera.org/lecture/convolutional-neural-networks/networks-in-networks-and-1x1-convolutions-ZTb8x) by Andrew Ng ).
+The following figure shows an example of dimensionality reduction of our volumes by using 1x1 convolutions ( image from the slides of [**this**](https://www.coursera.org/lecture/convolutional-neural-networks/networks-in-networks-and-1x1-convolutions-ZTb8x) lecture by Andrew Ng ).

 ![1x1 CONVOLUTIONS][img_1x1_convolutions]